MGRR-Net: Multi-level Graph Relational Reasoning Network for Facial Action Units Detection: Experiments

-\textbf{Dataset.} We provide evaluations on the popular BP4D \cite{zhang2014bp4d} and DISFA \cite{mavadati2013disfa} datasets. \textbf{BP4D} is a spontaneous facial AU database containing $328$ facial videos from 41 participants (23 females and 18 males) who were involved in 8 sessions.
-Similar to \cite{li2017action,shao2019facial,shao2021jaa}, we consider 12 AUs and 140K valid frames with labels. \textbf{DISFA} consists of 27 participants (12 females and 15 males).
+\textbf{BP4D} is a spontaneous facial AU database containing $328$ facial videos from 41 participants (23 females and 18 males) who were involved in 8 sessions.
+Similar to \cite{li2017action,shao2019facial,shao2021jaa}, we consider 12 AUs and 140K valid frames with labels.

+\textbf{DISFA} consists of 27 participants (12 females and 15 males).
 Each participant has a video of $4,845$ frames.
-We limited the number of AUs to 8 similar to \cite{li2017action,shao2021jaa}.
-In comparison to BP4D, the experimental protocol and lighting conditions deliver DISFA to be a more challenging dataset.
-During training, each frame is annotated with 49 landmarks detected and calculated by SDM \cite{xiong2013supervised}.
+We limited the number of AUs to 8, similar to \cite{li2017action,shao2021jaa}.
+Following \cite{shao2018deep,shao2021jaa}, frames in DISFA with AU intensity labels higher than two are considered positive samples.
+Compared to BP4D, the experimental protocol and lighting conditions deliver DISFA to be a more challenging dataset.

+During training, each frame of BP4D and DISFA is annotated with 49 landmarks detected and calculated by SDM \cite{xiong2013supervised}.
 Following the experiment setting of \cite{shao2018deep,shao2021jaa}, we evaluated the model using the 3-fold subject-exclusive cross-validation protocol.